machanism-org/machai/ghostwriter/src/site/markdown/act.md

 --act task
 ```

 can still produce a useful request because `${public.prompt}` receives the configured default value when the user does not provide one.
-If request text is provided on the command line, it takes precedence over that fallback.
-The `prompt` value is therefore the user's data, while `inputs` is the Act's template for using that data.
+Request text supplied after the Act name is the normal way to provide a user-specific prompt; the `inputs` value is the template that uses that data.
+There is no additional prompt-related value represented by the empty code span in the source guidance (` `` `); consequently, there is no separate setting to configure or use for it.

 ## Placeholder variables